admy55/CoreSNP/README.md

-# Minimal CoreSNP Selection
+# Minimal Core SNPs Selection
-An Efficient Pipeline for Selecting Core Markers from Genome-wide SNP Datasets in Crops
+#### An Efficient Pipeline for Selecting Core Markers from Genome-wide SNP Datasets
 <br>

 We introduce the CoreSNP pipeline, providing Shannon indices to evaluate the discrimination power of maker combinations, with the aim to select a minimal set of core SNPs essential for discrimination of large-scale sequenced samples.